 How Long Can a German Shepherd Go Without Eating?

-A healthy German Shepherd can go up to five to seven days without eating as long as they are still drinking water.
+A healthy German Shepherd can go up to five to seven days without eating as long as they still drink water.
 However, if your German Shepherd refuses to drink water for 48 hours, it is time to bring your dog to the emergency veterinary clinic.

 My German Shepherd Eats Only Once A Day.
 Why?